Pedavegi

 Pedavegi is a village in Eluru district in the state of Andhra Pradesh in India, 10 km north of Eluru.
 It is administered under Eluru revenue division.
 Pedavegi also serves as the mandal headquarters of Pedavegi mandal.
 The nearest railway station is Denduluru (DEL) located at a distance of 9.15 km.

 Etymology

 It was formerly known as Vengipuram.

 History

+Peddavegi, historically known as Vengipura in West Godavari, served as the capital of the Salankayana, Vishnukundin, and Chalukyan dynasties from the 3rd to 11th centuries A.D.
+Coins from these dynasties have been found at the site.
+Huien Tsang mentioned a stupa built by Ashoka, which later lost significance during the Vishnukundin period and was replaced by Brahmanical temples.
+Excavations also revealed the ruins of the Parameshwara temple from the early Chalukyan period.
+Nearby, at Sankaram, rock-cut cells with Buddha figures were discovered, highlighting its importance as a monastic site.

 Eastern Chalukyas, or Chalukyas of Vengi was a South Indian dynasty whose kingdom was located in present-day Andhra Pradesh.
 Their capital was Vengi and their dynasty lasted for around 500 years, from the 7th century until c.
 1130 C.E. when the Vengi kingdom merged with the Chola empire.
 The Vengi kingdom continued to be ruled by Eastern Chalukyan kings under the protection of the Chola empire until 1189 C.E., when the kingdom succumbed to the Hoysalas and the Yadavas.
 Their capital was originally at present day Vengi (Pedavegi) of the West Godavari district but was later changed to Rajamahendravaram (Rajamundry).